Appointment and organisation

 Oath or affirmation

-Before accepting their portfolios the ministers take an oath of office or make an affirmation of office and meet the corresponding obligation of a judge.
+Before taking office, a member of the Government shall take an oath of office or make an equivalent affirmation and take a judicial oath.

 The ministers take their oath or make their affirmation at the first government plenary session after their appointment as a minister.